Best Workout Apps

 During the elliptical stroke, the quads work concentrically along with the hips to give you downward power during the pedal stroke.
 Plus, the quads lengthen slightly during the eccentric on the upward phase of the elliptical stroke.

-Calf Muscles: These are made up of two main muscles, the gastrocnemius and the soleus.
+Calf Muscles: These are made up of two main muscles—the gastrocnemius and the soleus.
 The gastrocnemius is the larger and most visible of the two, and the soleus lies underneath it.
-The calf muscles assist the quads in the downward power of the elliptical stroke via plantar flexion (i.e. the foot moving down and away from the body).
+The calf muscles assist the quads in the downward power of the elliptical stroke via plantar flexion (i.e., the foot moving down and away from the body).

 Upper-Body Muscles

 Believe it or not, there is some upper-body action with the elliptical while pushing and pulling the handlebars.
+Here are the areas where you can expect to feel some engagement:

 Triceps: The triceps brachii is Latin for the three-head muscle of the arm.
 They are three separate muscles (long, medial, and lateral head) with different origins, but they attach to the same place on the elbow and run along the back side of your arm.
 The triceps work concentrically when pushing the handlebar away from you and eccentrically when pulling the handlebar towards you.